IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_clickthrough.md

 ## Clickthrough / Skeleton

+*Beginners: Do NOT use a framework.
+Intermediate/Advanced: Using a Framework of your choice*
+<br><br>
 Using your sitemap, create the skeleton of the directory structure of your site by creating all corresponding folders and files.
 At the very least there should be a persistent, main navigation (nav) on every page linking to the corresponding pages of your main nav.
 Every page of your site should be represented.
 <ul>
 <li>There should be index.html files in every folder.</li>